Deng Ai: Appraisal

 Chen Shou (233–297), who wrote Deng Ai's biography in the Sanguozhi, commented on Deng Ai as follows: "Deng Ai was upright and strong.
 He achieved many successes, but failed to protect himself from hidden pitfalls and dangers, which resulted in his eventual downfall.
 He could envision what would happen to Zhuge Ke, yet ironically could not foresee his own fate.
 This was probably what the ancients called 'lack of self-awareness and narrow-mindedness'."

 In 267, Duan Zhuo (段灼) wrote a memorial to Emperor Wu of the Jin dynasty to speak up for Deng Ai.
 In the memorial, Duan Zhuo discussed Deng Ai's contributions to Wei and argued that Deng had no intention of rebelling against Wei, citing Deng's advanced age (Deng was nearing 70 at the time of his death) as one reason.
 He also mentioned that Deng Ai had been deeply misunderstood because of his boorish and uncouth behaviour, which made him likely to offend people easily.
 Duan Zhuo also compared Deng Ai to Bai Qi and Wu Zixu, two generals in the Spring and Autumn period who made great contributions to their respective states but were forced to commit suicide.

 During the mid-Xianning era (275–280) in Emperor Wu's reign, Fan Zhen (樊震), a general who previously served under Deng Ai during the Wei campaign against Shu, had an audience with the emperor.
 When Emperor Wu asked about Deng Ai, Fan Zhen became very emotional and he recalled that Deng Ai was a very loyal subject of Wei.

 In popular culture

 Deng Ai is first introduced as a playable character in the seventh instalment of Koei's Dynasty Warriors video game series.
-In the game, he is erroneously associated with the Jin dynasty faction; historically, he died one year before the Jin dynasty was established.
+In the games, he is anachronistically associated with the Jin dynasty faction; historically, he died one year before the Jin dynasty was established.